How Parents Can Help

 College career counselors and parents have a common goal — helping students make sound career choices.
 Here are 10 ways you can help your son or daughter:

-- Encourage your student to visit the Career Services Center.
+- Encourage your student to visit the Center for Career Deve;p[,emt.
 It's never too early to meet with the career counselors and become familiar with the services we provide.
-The sooner a student becomes familiar with the Career Services Center, the better prepared s/he will be.
+The sooner a student becomes familiar with the Center, the better prepared s/he will be.

 - Listen to your student.
 Be open to ideas and try to help your student find information.
-The Career Services Center is an excellent source of resources and information.
+The Center for Career Development is an excellent source of resources and information.

 - Challenge your student to explore his/her interests, likes, and dislikes by volunteering and becoming involved in extracurricular activities.
 Not only will these activities aid students on their journey of self-discovery, but important qualities can be developed, such as interpersonal and leadership skills.